hyon3000/mineware/README.md

 # MINEWARE - FAKE Ransomware Program

-No Encryption, No Data Corruption, No Money Demand)
+No Encryption, No Data Corruption, No Money Demand :-)

 It only renames maximum 5 files, no encryption whatsoever (NO encryption code in the code)